 Skip to content

-Couldn’t the % increase have been lower?
+Couldn’t the general rate increase have been lower?

 The simple truth is that if we do not keep up with rising costs then we will be increasing our debt and putting ourselves in a tricky situation for the future.
 This rate rise allows us to maintain our position and continue to deliver the important services that our residents need and expect.